indranilsinharoy/Intro2LensDesignByGeary/README.md

 Disclaimer
 ----------
 Please note that no part of the material is guaranteed to be accurate.
 There will mostly likely be some errors in the material!
 Please use with caution.
 If you find any errors, please be kind to let me know.

-Thank you.
+Thank you very much.

 License